Craig Janney: Playing career

-In 1992, the Boston Bruins traded Janney with Stephane Quintal to the St. Louis Blues for Adam Oates.
-Two years later, the St. Louis Blues signed restricted free agent Petr Nedvěd who was in a contract dispute with the Vancouver Canucks.
-An arbitrator awarded the Canucks a second round draft pick along with Craig Janney.
-Both teams were not satisfied with the decision and the Canucks traded Janney back for Jeff Brown, Bret Hedican and Nathan LaFayette.
-In 1995, the St. Louis Blues traded Janney to the San Jose Sharks for Jeff Norton and a conditional draft pick.
-One year later, Janney was traded to the Winnipeg Jets for Darren Turcotte and a second round draft pick.
+Janney played in just 15 games in his rookie season for Boston but he was a healthy presence for the team during their run in the 1988 Stanley Cup playoffs that saw him play in 23 games and record six goals with 10 assists as the Bruins lost in the Stanley Cup Final.
+Janney was second in assists for the 1990 Stanley Cup playoffs with 19 (second only to Rick Middleton for one postseason and not matched since) as the Bruins once again reached (and lost) the Stanley Cup Final.
+On February 7, 1992, the Boston Bruins traded Janney with Stephane Quintal to the St. Louis Blues for Adam Oates.
+In the 1992-93 season, Janney had 24 goals and a career-high 82 assists for a total of 106 points to become the fifth Blues player to record 100 points in a season.
+In March 1994, the St. Louis Blues signed restricted free agent Petr Nedvěd, who was in a contract dispute with the Vancouver Canucks.
+An arbitrator awarded the Canucks a second-round draft pick along with Janney.
+Janney refused to play for Vancouver due to being unwilling to leave St. Louis or his family.
+As such, the Canucks (who had demanded Brendan Shanahan in the first place) traded Janney back to the Blues for Jeff Brown, Bret Hedican and Nathan LaFayette.
+In the middle of the 1994-95 season, Janney saw his playing time decrease and he left the team on February 18.
+On March 6, he was traded to the San Jose Sharks for Jeff Norton and a conditional draft pick.
+He recorded 82 points in 98 games with the Sharks while later expressing his fond memories of playing in San Jose.
+One year later, Janney was traded to the Winnipeg Jets for Darren Turcotte and a second-round draft pick.
 Janney joined the team when it relocated to become the Phoenix Coyotes, before being traded to the Tampa Bay Lightning on June 11, 1998, along for the rights to Louie DeBrusk and a fifth round pick in 1998.
+Janney suffered a blood clot in his right leg on March 23, 1999 that saw him committed to the hospital.
+He would recover from the clot but never played hockey again.
+When he retired, he was 23rd in playoff assists with 86.